aturner-epcc/cirrus-new-docs/docs/user-guide/connecting.md

 Windows users please note that `Ctrl+V` does not work to paste in to PuTTY, MobaXterm, or PowerShell.
 Instead use `Shift+Ins` to paste.
-Alternatively, right-click and select \'Paste\' in PuTTY and MobaXterm, or simply right-click to paste in PowerShell.
+Alternatively, right-click and select 'Paste' in PuTTY and MobaXterm, or simply right-click to paste in PowerShell.

 ### SSH verbose output